I Asked ChatGPT To Design A Living Room

 Unless you’ve been living under a rock, you’ve heard all the noise that is ChatGPT.
 I’ve been playing around with it since early December, right before it went crazy viral.
 In fact, one night, I was up until 3 AM asking it to do everything from outlining a website to writing a poem about Nicholas Cage designing a living room in the voice of his character, Memphis Raines, from Gone In 60 Seconds.
 That little nugget at the bottom of this post because, ya, it was on point.
 Anyhoo, delirious and sleep deprived, I asked it to design a living room.
 Here’s what happened next.

-ChatGPT, Can You Design An Eclectic Living Room?
+ChatGPT, Can You Design A Living Room?